Skip to content

 ### New Permissions

-No new permissions are required.
+- No new permissions required

 ### Manifest File Changes